Master of Arts Interdisciplinary Studies (MAIS) Graduate Major

 The Graduate School will handle general administration and recordkeeping.
 Students with general questions about the MAIS degree are encouraged to confer with the director of the MAIS graduate program.

-The student should select a committee in consultation with the department/school chair of the emphasized field or with his or her designated representative.
+The student should select a committee in consultation with the department/school chair of the emphasized field or with their designated representative.
 With the advice of the committee chair, the student will select a committee member from each of the remaining two fields.
 The student will select the fourth committee member, a Graduate Council representative, from a list of names to be obtained in the Graduate School office.
 All members of the committee must be on the graduate faculty.

 Before the completion of 18 credits of graduate course work, the student must file the official program form, approved by the committee.
 Program planning meetings are required, and the student has the responsibility for arranging the committee meetings necessary in the planning of the program.
-In the event that the student subsequently desires to change one or more disciplines on his or her program, the student must file a change in degree program with the Graduate School and schedule another program meeting in order to gain committee approval.
+In the event that the student subsequently desires to change one or more disciplines on their program, the student must file a change in degree program with the Graduate School and schedule another program meeting in order to gain committee approval.

 The Master of Arts in Interdisciplinary Studies (MAIS) degree is granted for attainment of broad, advanced knowledge and achievement integrated from three fields of study.
 Any graduate major or minor may serve as a field for this degree.
 Two of the three fields may be from one department if the areas of concentration within these two fields are different.
 A minimum of 9 credits in each of the three fields of study is required.
 The degree requires a minimum of 49 credits, including 4 credits of course work on interdisciplinary research methods.